 Fecal coliform bacteria (E-Coli) are found in the feces of warm-blooded animals such as people, pets, and wildlife.
 E-Coli contamination in streams can come from leaking sewer pipes, pet waste, and wildlife.
 As the amount of fecal coliform bacteria in the water increases, the risk of contracting a waterborne illness increases.

-We test one site at Cabin John Creek in Cabin John Local Park for now, with plans to expand to three sites in summer 2023.
+We test three sites (see map) at Cabin John Creek starting in summer 2023 - Cabin John Local Park, Locust Grove Nature Center, and Goya Drive.
 We test in warm weather from June to mid-September when bacteria thrive.